kimothorick/Focusly/README.md

 - 🎨 Customizable UI: Set your task list’s appearance, fonts, and layout.
 - 🎮 Commands for Streamers and Viewers: Different commands for managing tasks, progress, and more.
 - 🔧 Admin Control: Moderators can delete tasks or clear task lists.
-- ⏱️ Real-time Task Updates: Streamers and viewers can interact with the task list in real time.
+- ⏱️ Real-time Task Updates: Streamers and viewers can interact with the task list in real-time.

 ## Getting Started